-BAIT TANK AND LIVEWELL WATER PREPARATION PRIOR TO INTRODUCING LIVE BAIT OR TOURNAMENT FISH -PREPARE THE EMERGENCY ROOM BEFORE YOU CREATE THE OXYGEN DEPRIVATION CRISIS: Always prepare your livewell water by bubbling oxygen into the water several minutes before you catch, bet, trap or buy live bait, shrimp or hooking tournament fish.
+BAIT TANK AND LIVEWELL WATER PREPARATION PRIOR TO INTRODUCING LIVE BAIT OR TOURNAMENT FISH -PREPARE THE EMERGENCY ROOM BEFORE YOU CREATE THE DEADLY HYPOXIC CRISIS IN THE SUMMER.

+Always prepare your livewell water by bubbling oxygen into the water several minutes before you catch, bet, trap or buy live bait, shrimp or tournament hooked fish.

 BUYING LIVE BAIT AND CATCHING LIVE BAIT FISH